 I hired a local guide to take me around and if he didn’t tell me that Prince Charles had donated an amount of money to “maintain” this place, it would have been easily overlooked.
 It did not look maintained at all and there were no distinct path to show us the trails.
 It was all stones and we had to take shortcuts into the residential areas, which was also something new to me because… Isn’t that weird?
 People living inside a tourist site?

 KEBUN BUNGA MATAHARI SAMAS 4/5

 Next on our itinerary was Kebun Bunga Matahari Samas, which is translated to the sunflower park.
-A few weeks before heading to Yogya, I saw Dinda’s IG and she took lovely pictures at a sunflower garden which I immediately told Yasmine about.
+A few weeks before heading to Yogya, I saw Dinda’s IG and she took lovely pictures at a sunflower garden.

 When I got there, I was surprised that not all the sunflowers were pretty, only a handful had that brown center that I love.
 It was nice to just be in the moment and take multiple pictures of beautiful flowers.
 I had fun.

 Because we were pretty far out from the city center, we planned to immediately go for dinner.
 One of my followers have recommended Legit Dapur and Kitchen because I had said that Yogya food was too sweet.
 This restaurant serves really spicy food (WHICH I LOVE) and their Instagram showcased so many types of food that I would like — like lidah, ayam suwir, etc. IT IS GOOD.
 IT IS WHAT I LOVE.
 If you love spicy and homecooked food, this is your type of restaurant.
 I love their sambel bawang.
 HUUUUU LOVE.